makerlabmx/altair-arduinoide/avr/libraries/AquilaProtocol/README.md

 gets EUI, like get name, but with raw address.

 Now we use Aquila.anounce(BROADCAST), and send EUI Address instead of class on end of setup

+In event emmit, the EUI Address is appended to the message after param